Updated Dec 2015

 After returning from visiting the king, Nehemiah sees a great evil done in working and buying on the Sabbath, this same wickedness is openly practiced in the major Groups calling themselves God’s people today.

-It was for this sin [among other sins] that Israel and Judah went into captivity, and it is for the sin of calling the Sabbath holy and then openly polluting it for their own pleasure, that today’s Church of God will go into the captivity and correction of the Great Tribulation in the very near future.
+It was for this sin [among other sins] that Israel and Judah went into captivity, and it is for the sin of calling the Sabbath holy and then openly polluting it for our own pleasure, that today’s Church of God will go into the captivity and correction of the Great Tribulation in the very near future.

 13:15 In those days saw I in Judah some treading wine presses on the sabbath, and bringing in sheaves, and lading asses; as also wine, grapes, and figs, and all manner of burdens, which they brought into Jerusalem on the sabbath day: and I testified against them in the day wherein they sold victuals [food and drink on the Sabbath].